tkohegyi/muService/muService-testHead/Temperature-DS18B20/perl/Readme.md

 DS18B20 Test head - Perl
 =

+The Temperature sensor requires some kernel module, so put these lines into /etc/modules file to load them at boot time: w1-gpio w1-therm

 It is perl based, so need to install the following linux and perl modules:
 * apt-get install perl
 * apt-get install make